Case law · Section 13

 For a weekly tenancy with Monday start dates, “the beginning of a new period” means a Monday.
 Every Monday is the beginning of a new weekly period.
 Friday is not.
 Specifying a Friday as the effective date was not just imprecise — it was wrong in a way the statute does not permit.

-The landlord argued that the tenant suffered no prejudice — the effective date was close to a correct date, the notice period was otherwise adequate, and the tenant understood what was being proposed.
+The landlord won at first instance, but lost once the case was looked at afresh.
+On appeal, the argument was in substance that the tenant suffered no prejudice — the effective date was close to a correct date, the notice period was otherwise adequate, and the tenant understood what was being proposed.
 None of these arguments succeeded.

 If you are calculating the effective date manually — for example, by counting forward two months from today and picking that date — you will routinely produce dates that are not the beginning of a new tenancy period.
 For a monthly tenancy that pays on the 15th, the end of a two-month period from a notice served on 1 April falls around 1 June.
 But if your tenant's rent period begins on the 15th, the first valid effective date is 15 June, not 1 June.

 The four days between 1 June and 15 June look small.
-At tribunal, they are the difference between a valid notice and a void one.
+In a dispute, they are the difference between a valid notice and a void one.

 What the Alignment Requirement Means in Practice